lsst-tstn/tstn-019/argocd.rst

     osplVersion: V6.10.4

 Other global environment variables can be specified in this manner.
+Note that variables specified in the ``values.yaml`` can still be overridden by site-specific files.

 The Docker image configuration is handled on a site basis to allow independent evolution.
 This also applies to the ``LSST_DDS_PARTITION_PREFIX`` environment variable since those are definitely site specific.